tinacms/tina-graphql-gateway/examples/tina-cloud-starter/content/marketing-pages/index.md

 ---
 blocks:
-  - _template: message
-    messageHeader: Welcome to the Tina Cloud Starter
+  - messageHeader: Welcome to the Tina Cloud Starter
     messageBody: >
       The Tina Cloud project is an opinionated approach to working with the TinaCMS system that enables you to focus on building sites the way you're